srryx/Fortnite-Prefire-Macro/README.md

-# THIS PROGRAM IS NOW PATCHED!
+# THIS PROGRAM IS NOW PATCHED! (source code in discord)

 # Fortnite-Prefire-Macro
 - This is a fortnite prefire macro using color detection